Slauf21/Workshop-IOT-RPI-2022-23/Circuit/Altium/Schematics.md

 ![image](https://user-images.githubusercontent.com/79916416/203328614-09c6c77e-4332-42ab-bcac-9ae7aa9d02ba.png)<br>
 *Schematic Not-Wired*

 Now all the components need to be wired to the RPI header.
 For this, a [rpi gpio pinout](https://www.raspberrypi.com/documentation/computers/images/GPIO-Pinout-Diagram-2.png) picture is usefull.
+The right side of the gpio pins should be used as much as possible because the pcb is going to sit on the right side of the RPI.

+Pin 16 is a free GPIO pin that will be used to drive the transistor base.
+Connect it to the pin number 2 of transistor Q1.
+The collector of the transsitor needs to be connected to the 5V power supply of the RPi which is pins 2 or 4.
+This will then power the coil, which needs to be connected to the emitter of the transtor (pin 3).
+Wires can be placed using CTRL+W command.
+Looking at [the data sheet of the relais](https://www.mouser.be/datasheet/2/307/Omron_(ENG)G5PZ_E-1843616.pdf), the coil is between pins 1 and 4 and the contact is between 2 and 3.
+Connect the Emitter of the BJT to pin 1 of the rlais, then connect pin 4 to ground of the RPI.

+Then the screw terminals need to be connected through the contact of the relais.
+Pins 2 and 3 can be connected since they are neutral and earth, but pins one will be live and need to go to the contact of the coil.